IshayEzagouri/DB-Impact-Analyzer/README.md

-# DB Failure Impact Agent
+# DB Impact Analyzer

-**Analyze database failure scenarios and assess their business impact on SLAs, RTOs, and RPOs.**
+**AIOps-oriented decision support tool that translates technical database failures into business impact assessments (SLA, RTO, RPO).**

 ## What It Does

-This agent uses AI (AWS Bedrock Claude 3.5 Sonnet) to analyze how database failures affect your business objectives:
+This tool uses AI (AWS Bedrock Claude 3.5 Sonnet) as a reasoning layer to synthesize infrastructure configuration, business policies, and historical incident data into structured business impact assessments:

 - **SLA Violations**: Will this failure breach uptime commitments?
 - **RTO Assessment**: Can we recover within acceptable time windows?
 - **RPO Assessment**: How much data might we lose?
 - **Severity Classification**: CRITICAL, HIGH, MEDIUM, or LOW business impact

+## AIOps-Oriented

+This tool focuses on judgment and prioritization, not monitoring or remediation.
+Traditional metrics tell you something broke; AIOps-style decision intelligence tells you what it means for your business.
+Given a database configuration and failure scenario, the analyzer synthesizes technical details with business context to produce actionable severity assessments and recommendations.
+It's a decision-support tool for incident triage and architectural planning, not an autonomous remediation system.

 ## Features